bobzsj87/magicgroup/README.md

 ##note
 As this algorithm does not reach an optimal solution, but simply trying more times with randomized student sequence input will significantly hit the chance of reaching an optimal solution.

+##todo
+Add a matrix Linguistic Distance of languages and take it into score calculation